neilhwatson/www.watson-wilson.ca/blog/2017/03/30/terraform-modules/index.md

 You should read more over at [terraform.io](https://www.terraform.io/docs/index.html).

+#### Don't use named parameters

+    module "mymod" {
+        source = "./mymod"
+        param  =  {
+            one = "my param"
+            two = "my other param"
+        }
+    }

+    # Module starts here
+    variable "param" {
+        type = "map"
+        one  = "1"
+        two  = "2"
+    }

+This is a tempting idiom and common in many languages, but it does not work in Terraform.
+Or rather it does not work as expected.
+Each parameter passed to a module erases the default declaration in the module.
+Thus a passed map deletes, and does not merge with, the default declared map.
+All defaults will be lost.

 ### Other things I've learned about terraform

 - There are no loops.
 You can't pass a module a list of data for it to loop over.
 You must call the module multiple times by hand.